E3 ~ F#5 (2 octaves and 1 note)

 - Upper register: Not ever able to showcase a connected head voice, mostly uses an airy disconnected falsetto, but within the showcased range she is mostly relaxed.

 As a vocalist, Soyeon has yet to be given enough chances to truly showcase her ability as a vocalist, therefore due to the lack of material she’s been able to put out, she generally sticks to easy pop melodies and ballads, within a narrow range.
-When attempting things outside her comfort zone, such as more R&B melodies with ornamentations, such as runs, it is possible to hear issues with her ability to control her voice.
-She mostly has issues with not only not separation, but being able to sing runs with the correct rhythmic flow and smoothness, as well as note accuracy, generally resulting in sloppy pitchy runs, such as in “길에서” and “Stickwitu“.
+When attempting things outside her comfort zone, such as more R&B melodies with ornamentations, i.e. runs, it is possible to hear issues with her ability to control her voice.
+She mostly has issues with not only note separation, but being able to sing runs with the correct rhythmic flow and smoothness, as well as note accuracy, generally resulting in sloppy pitchy runs, such as in “길에서” and “Stickwitu“.

 Debuting in 2009 as the main vocalist of T-Ara, Soyeon has had a very long and extensive career over the years as a member of T-Ara, but she’s yet to truly showcase her full vocal potential.
 Unlike many idol groups, T-Ara has pushed Eunjung and Hyomin forward as vocalists of the group for shows such as Immortal Song 2 or Yesterday, resulting in Soyeon never truly getting the recognition as the main vocalist of the group.
 With a voice that has clean support and cuts through with a more mature and full sound amongst the T-Ara members, Soyeon would most likely be classified as a light lyric soprano due to the lightness of her voice and the high placed range her voice naturally sits on.